 - 2013: Clinical trial looking at acute effects of multivitamins on mood and cognition *; Swisse Vitamins

-- 2013: Controlled Trials in 'At Risk' Humans to Establish the Cognitive Benefits of a Nutrient Mixture and Underlying Mechanisms of Action - the Cognitive Aging, Nutrition and Neurogenesis (C.A.N.N.) trial. *; Center for Nutrition, Learning, and Memory (CNLM) Grand Challange Grant App 2013
+- 2013: Controlled Trials in 'At Risk' Humans to Establish the Cognitive Benefits of a Nutrient Mixture and Underlying Mechanisms of Action - the Cognitive Aging, Nutrition and Neurogenesis (C.A.N.N.) trial. *; Centre for Nutrition, Learning, and Memory (CNLM) Grand Challenge Grant App 2013

 - 2012: The Neurocognitive Effects of Lacprodan PL-20 in Elderly Participants with Age-Associated Memory Impairment *; Arla Foods Ingredients Group P / S (Denmark)

 - 2011: Post Doc Salary for projects: 1. clinical trial to investigate cognitive and cardiovascular effects of Co Enzyme Q10 2. investigating effects of Krill Oil on cognitive and cardiovascular function *; Swisse Vitamins Pty Ltd

 - 2011: The chronic effects of Bacopa Monniera on cognitive function in Alzheimer's patients - A pilot study *; Barbara Dicker Brain Science grant

 - 2011: The effects of Swisse Ultivite on mood, stress, sleep and cognition in individuals aged 25-45 *; Swisse Vitamins Pty Ltd